 What is Eid al-Adha?

 The phrase Eid al-Adha translates as the “festival of the sacrifice” and is also known as the Greater Eid.
 It is a holy time of sacrifice and generosity to friends, family and the needy.
-Muslims honour the Eid al-Adha as the time Ibrahim - known as Abraham to Jews and Christians - was going to sacrifice his son Isaac.
-Instead Abraham was ordered by God to kill an animal instead.
+Muslims honor the Eid al-Adha as the time Ibrahim - known as Abraham to Jews and Christians - was going to sacrifice his son Isaac.
+Instead, Abraham was ordered by God to kill an animal instead.

 Eid al-Adha is different from Eid al-Fitr – which is the festival after Ramadan.

 When is Eid al-Adha?